Board of Trustees

 Trustee since 2017

-David Nickols is a professional engineer and Director of ITPEnergised, a renewable energy consultancy based in the U.K. With almost 40 years of experience in engineering, management, project delivery, finance, and corporate governance in many different countries, he serves as independent director on the boards of several companies, including two regional engineering firms headquartered in Amman.
-He has been the divisional President for Europe, Middle East, and Africa for two major U.S.-based engineering companies.
-A graduate of the University of Cambridge with an M.A. in engineering (Downing College, 1981), he has been engaged in the Middle East and North Africa region since first participating in an engineering project in Baghdad during the 1980s.
+David Nickols is a professional engineer and the director of ITPEnergised, a renewable energy consultancy based in the UK.
+With almost 40 years of experience in engineering, management, project delivery, finance, and corporate governance in many countries, he serves as independent director on the boards of several companies, including two regional engineering firms headquartered in Amman.
+He has been the divisional president for Europe, the Middle East, and Africa for two major U.S.-based engineering firms.
+A graduate of the University of Cambridge with an MA in engineering (Downing College, 1981), he has been engaged in the Middle East and North Africa since first participating in an engineering project in Baghdad during the 1980s.

 Dr. Pearce Paul Creasman